Master of Science in Engineering Management

-You can complete the MS in Engineering program in as little as one year studying full-time.
+You can complete the MS in Engineering program in as few as 15 months studying part-time.

 You’ll learn from our experienced faculty who are dedicated to your success.
 They will guide you not only through coursework, but also through projects, outside research, career opportunities, and internships.
 The personal attention and support you’ll receive is unparalleled.
 All members of the full-time faculty have doctoral degrees with research expertise in areas supply chain management, discreet event systems, quality, fluid mechanics, reliability, global health, human factors, production systems, and risk management.